Chicago Municipal Tuberculosis Sanitarium

-The Chicago Municipal Tuberculosis Sanitarium was located in Chicago, Illinois, USA.
+The Chicago Municipal Tuberculosis Sanitarium was located in Chicago, Illinois, US.
 Founded in 1915, it was a municipal organization which included a sanatorium, dispensaries, and other auxiliary agencies essential in the control of tuberculosis.
 The sanitarium was the largest municipal sanitarium in the country and had a capacity of 950 beds.

 History

 In 1911, the city of Chicago bought 158 acre to establish the sanitarium in what is now the North Park Village Nature Center.
 It operated from 1915 through the 1970s.
 Dr. Theodore B. Sachs was its first president.
 Dr. J. Robert Thompson served as chief of laboratories from 1945 to 1970.

 By the 1950s and 1960s, the incidence of tuberculosis was drastically reduced through improved public hygiene, vaccines and antimicrobial drugs.
 When the sanitarium became underused by the 1970s, the city of Chicago decided to redevelop the property as North Park Village, to include senior citizen housing, a school for the developmentally disabled, a nature preserve, and parkland.
 In 1977, the Chicago Park District began leasing and re-developing the site.

 The sanitarium site was listed on the National Register of Historic Places in 2019.